openstack-infra/system-config/doc/source/devstack-gate.rst

-boots a new VM from the provider's base image, installs some basic packages (build-essential, python-dev, etc) including java so that the machine can run the Jenkins slave agent, runs puppet to set up the basic system configuration for Jenkins slaves in the openstack-infra project, and then caches all of the debian and pip packages and test images specified in the devstack repository, and clones the OpenStack project repositories.
+boots a new VM from the provider's base image, installs some basic packages (build-essential, python-dev, etc) including java so that the machine can run the Jenkins slave agent, runs puppet to set up the basic system configuration for Jenkins slaves in the opencontrail-infra project, and then caches all of the debian and pip packages and test images specified in the devstack repository, and clones the OpenStack project repositories.
 It then takes a snapshot image of that machine